DanielAndrade7/DanielAndrade7/README.md

 ## Hi there, I'm Daniel 👋

-- I'm a Full-Stack Web Development student at the Labenu bootcamp.
+- I'm a Full-Stack Jr at Ranor.
 - I'm also a Production Engineer graduated at UFF.

   ##